Quadratic-like dynamics of cubic polynomials: Proof of Theorem C

 \begin{cor} Let $|\lambda|\le 1$.
 Every bounded potentially renormalizable component $\Wc$ in $\Fc_\lambda$ consists of stable maps.
 If $\Wc$ contains an immediately renormalizable map, then it coincides with a stable component.
 The union $\Tc_\la$ of $\Pc_\la$ with all domains of stability, whose boundaries are contained in $\Pc_\la$, equals $\thu(\Pc_\la)$. \end{cor}

 \begin{proof} By \cite{MSS}, to prove that $f\in\Wc$ is stable, it suffices to show that both critical points of $f$ are passive.
 Note that, if $g\in\bd(\Wc)$, then the $g$-orbits of $\om_1(g)$ and of $\om_2(g)$ are bounded uniformly with respect to $g$.
 By the maximum principle, the $f$-orbits of $\om_1(f)$ and $\om_2(f)$ are uniformly bounded for all $f\in\Wc$, which implies normality.
 Thus both critical points are passive, and the first claim of the corollary is proved.

-The second claim now follows because if there exists a stable component $\Vc\supsetneqq \Wc$ then a map $g\in \Pc_\la\cap \Vc$ exists.
-However, by Theorem~\ref{t:eqv}, the map $g$ must be immediately renormalizable, a contradiction.
-By Corollary~\ref{c:unbound}, this implies that, if $\Uc\subset \Fc_\la$ is a domain of stability con\-ta\-ining points of $\Pc_\la$, then $\Uc\subset \thu(\Pc_\la)$. \end{proof}
+Consider now a stable component $\Vc$ containing an immediately renormalizable polynomial $f$.
+We claim that then no polynomial $g\in \Pc_\la\cap \Vc$ exists.
+Indeed, suppose otherwise.
+The fact that $f$ is immediately renormalizable implies by Lemma~\ref{l:motiv} that $X(f)=J^*$ is its quadratic-like Julia set.
+Since $\Vc$ is stable, then $g|_{J(g)}$ and $f|_{J(f)}$ are conjugate.
+Let $Y$ be the continuum corresponding to $X(f)$ under this conjugacy.
+We want to apply to $Y$ Theorem B. Indeed, by construction of $Y$ and properties of $X(f)$ it follows that $g(Y)=Y$ and $Y$ is a component of the set $f^{-1}(Y)$.

+Let us show that $g$ does not have any attracting periodic orbits other than possibly $0$.
+Indeed, suppose otherwise.
+Then, since any attracting periodic orbit persists under small perturbations, it follows that arbitrarily close to $g$ there are polynomials $h$ with $[h]\in \ol{\phd_3}$ and an attracting periodic orbit distinct from $\{0\}$, a contradiction.
+Moreover, by Lemma~\ref{l:useful} $g$ cannot have a parabolic periodic point not equal to $0$.

+Thus, Theorem B applies to $Y$ and implies that $Y$ is a quadratic-like Julia set.
+Clearly, this contradicts the assumption that $g\in \Pc_\la$.
+Thus, if $\Vc$ is a stable component containing an immediately renormalizable polynomial then no polynomial $g\in \Pc_\la\cap \Vc$ exists.
+Since by Corollary~\ref{c:unbound} all polynomials in $\C\sm \thu(\Pc_\la)$ are immediately renormalizable, it follows that stable components are either contained in $\Pc_\la$, or contained in $\C\sm \Pc_\la$.
+In particular, the union $\Tc_\la$ of $\Pc_\la$ with all domains of stability, whose boundaries are contained in $\Pc_\la$, equals $\thu(\Pc_\la)$ (recall that by the above every bounded potentially renormalizable component $\Wc$ in $\Fc_\lambda$ consists of stable maps). \end{proof}

+We do \emph{not} prove that all components of $\thu(\Pc_\la)\sm \Pc_\la$ are stable components.
+This we can guarantee only for the components containing an immediately renormalizable map.
+Otherwise it might happen that a component $\Wc$ of $\thu(\Pc_\la)\sm \Pc_\la$ is a proper subset of a stable component $\Vc$.
+However, we do prove that every stable component is contained in $\thu(\Pc_\la)$.
+Clearly, Corollary~\ref{c:bdd-stab} together with Theorem~\ref{t:extend} implies Lemma~\ref{l:extend-th-i}.

+\begin{cor} Let $f\in \Uc$ where $\Uc$ is a bounded component of $\thu(\Pc_\la)\sm\Pc_\la$.
+Then $f$ does not have non-repelling periodic points except, possibly, for $0$.
+Moreover, $f$ does not have repelling periodic cutpoints in $J(f)$. \end{cor}

+\begin{proof} By Lemma~\ref{l:extend-th-i}, $[f]\in \cu$.
+Hence $f$ does not have repelling periodic cutpoints in $J(f)$.
+Suppose that $f$ has a non-repelling periodic point $y\ne 0$.
+Since $[f]\in \cu$, then the only possibility for $y$ is that $y$ is parabolic.
+However this contradicts the fact that $f$ belongs to a stable component (which follows from Corollary~\ref{c:bdd-stab}) and Lemma~\ref{l:useful}. \end{proof}